-Work to strengthen timber bridges is continuing, while tenders have been advertised for two further replacements on Torrington Road (Deepwater River) and Paddys Flat Road (Kangaroo Creek).
+Work to strengthen timber bridges is continuing, tenders have closed for the Torrington Road (Deepwater River) and Paddys Flat Road (Kangaroo Creek) bridges.
+A report will be prepared to a future Council meeting.

 Replacement works have commenced on Mt Lindesay Road Boonoo Boonoo bridge.
-The bridge on Hootons Road (Emu Creek) is nearing completion and ongoing activity continues on Tooloom Road with the Beaury Creek bridge.
+The bridge on Hootons Road (Emu Creek) is nearing completion and ongoing activity continues on Beaury Creek (Tooloom Road) bridge.